Tissue shape from cell-scale active tensions: Discussion

 \subsubsection{Control of intracellular pressure}

-We showed that in mechanical balance, cells cannot change their pressure and tensions independently.
-A generic change in the tensions $\uptau_{ij}$ leads to a non-zero angle deficit $\updelta_i$ (discrete curvature), similar to models of plant leaf wrinkling due to non-uniform growth.
+In our model, the key variable characterizing the mechanics of the cell bulk is the intracellular pressure.
+In mechanical balance, cells cannot independently change pressure and tensions.
+A generic change in the tensions $\uptau_{ij}$ leads to a non-zero angle deficit $\updelta_i$ (discrete Gaussian curvature).
 By Eq.~\eqref{eq:Poisson_pressure_discrete}, tension curvature leads to pressure differentials.
+In a conventional foam, pressure differentials slowly equilibrate via diffusion, leading to foam coarsening.
+In cells, coarsening is prevented by osmotic pressure, since ions and proteins cannot diffuse through the membrane.

-Over longer timescales, cells actively regulate their volume and osmotic pressure, e.g., via ion pumping.
-The above suggests that this pressure regulation may be coupled to the tension in the actomyosin cytoskeleton.
+Over longer timescales, cells actively regulate their volume and osmotic pressure via directed transport of ions and other small osmolytes.
+This pressure regulation must be coupled to the tension in the actomyosin cytoskeleton.
 For example, cells could reduce pressure gradients by modulating their overall tension level

-Eq.~\eqref{eq:Ricci_flow_discrete} is a discrete Ricci flow~\cite{Tao2008} which smoothes out curvature in the tension manifold \footnote{Eq.~\eqref{eq:Ricci_flow_discrete} presents a feedback mechanism for the establishment of force-balance-compatible tensions that operates quasi-statically and requires a non-zero bulk modulus to build up pressure gradients.
+Eq.~\eqref{eq:Ricci_flow_discrete} is a discrete Ricci flow~\cite{Tao2008} which smoothens out curvature in the tension manifold \footnote{Eq.~\eqref{eq:Ricci_flow_discrete} presents a feedback mechanism for the establishment of force-balance-compatible tensions that operates quasi-statically and requires cell (in)compressibility (non-zero bulk modulus) to build up pressure gradients.
 By contrast, in a compressible tissue, tension incompatibility causes secular elongation or contraction of cell-cell interfaces, requiring different stabilizing mechanisms~\cite{Noll.etal2017}.}.
-It is also interesting to note that the pressures $\upp_i$ are fully determined by their values at the tissue boundary, which may enable local sensing of large-scale deformations.
+Ultimately, intracellular pressure and cell volume are regulated osmotically, implying that the equation of state for pressure is under biological control.
+Since the pressures $\upp_i$ in force balance are fully determined by their values at the tissue boundary, pressure feedback may enable local sensing of large-scale deformations and overall tissue size \cite{Irvine.Shraiman2017}.